1r1k3hg9f1nlwegxwgohgqfbxpbh2h

 Art therapists are clinicians with master’s-level or higher degrees trained in both art and therapy.
 We are credentialed mental health care professionals who care deeply about the communities we support, and work to improve people’s mental, emotional, and physical well-being!

-In my opinion, Art Therapy provides the opportunity for clients to expand their emotional processing from beyond talking with their choice of materials, color, movement, and subject matter.
+In my opinion, this type of therapy provides the opportunity for clients to expand their emotional processing from beyond talking with their choice of materials, color, movement, and subject matter.
 Individually, art-making can increase self-awareness, build confidence, and decrease stress.
 Community-based and group Art Therapy can support strengthening social skills, navigating conflict, and strengthening empathy.
 Ultimately, it can enrich your life through art-making, creative process, and human experience!

 But, when in doubt, we can always look at the art and lean into curiosity, what does the art say?

 Art Therapy is practiced in hospitals, schools, veteran clinics, private practice, psychiatric and rehabilitation centers, community clinics, crisis centers, forensic institutions, senior communities, and more.
-Individuals, families, couples, communities, groups, children, teens, adults and the elderly can all practice Art Therapy!
+Individuals, families, couples, communities, groups, children, teens, adults and the elderly can all practice this type of therapy!
 (Everyone is welcome at my upcoming workshop, details here!)

 Improve cognitive and sensory motor functions